antimony-team/antimony/README.md

     Contains the code base for Antimony's frontend interface.

 If you encounter any issues or would like to suggest a new feature, please submit an issue to the corresponding repository.

+## License

+Antimony and all of its assets are distributed under the MIT license.